- 22nd July 2019

 - Category: General News

-Austen Burns, Information Office at CILNI, has recently returned from an informative visit to the Centre for Independent Living in Phnom Pehn, Cambodia.
-The purpose of Austen’s visit was to learn more about the invaluable work of the centre, which is similar to what CILNI do in Northern Ireland.
+Austen Burns, Information Office at CILNI, has recently returned from a holiday to South East Asia, during the holiday he thought it would be a great opportunity to visit the Centre for Independent Living in Phnom Pehn, Cambodia as he was already in the country.
+The purpose of Austen’s visit to PPCIL was to learn more about the invaluable work of the centre, which is similar to what CILNI do in Northern Ireland.

 In Cambodia, the centre looks to empower disabled people through the independent living movement.
 A movement which helps people with disabilities to work and to have equal opportunities in other areas to live independently.

 Executive director of PPCIL, Mr Mey Samith, delivered a particularly informative presentation.
 It discussed the five main activities of the centre, which were namely; Social Awareness, Peer Counselling, Personal Assistant Service, Advocacy and the Independent Living Program.

 A key aspect of PPCIL’s work is to liaise with and educate local authorities.
 They work to help those in power to understand the different needs and priorities of people with disabilities.
 Training, knowledge sharing, accessibility audits and inclusivity workshops are all tools which the centre employ in this area.